krivanekroman76/DiplomaThesis/README.md

 *   \[ \] Documentation: Add more detailed guides and API references for custom separators.
 Proper credits for used libraries.

-Feel free to contribute or suggest features via issues!
+Feel free to suggest features via issues!

-## Contributing

-Contributions are welcome!
-Please fork the repo, create a feature branch, and submit a pull request.
-For major changes, open an issue first to discuss.

-### Development Setup

-*   Ensure all dependencies are installed.

-*   Run tests (if any) and check for linting with tools like **flake8**.

-*   Follow PEP 8 style guidelines.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Credits

 *   **Libraries Used**: